Main Line Kitchen Design does an analysis of the storage space advantage of frameless vs. framed cabinetry.

 Let’s do some math to compare the additional space gained by using frameless cabinetry over more durable framed cabinet construction.

 Above is a cross section of a cabinet built using the frameless method of construction.
 Notice the cabinet box is simply a back, bottom, top, and sides.
 The front of the cabinet is missing.
 Below is an example of a framed cabinet.
-Notice the front frame on the cabinet that the drawer passes through and that the hinges and hardware is attached to.
+Notice the front frame on the cabinet that the drawer passes through and that the hinges and hardware are attached to.

 Better made framed cabinets usually use 1/2″ thick sides and a solid wood face frame with horizontal and vertical pieces 1 1/2″ wide x 3/4″ thick.
 Better made frameless cabinetry uses 3/4″ thick sides and the cabinet has no front at all.
 This means that the hinges and drawer tracks are all attached to plywood or particle board sides on a frameless cabinet as opposed to solid wood on a framed line.
 However, it also means that all roll outs, drawers, and pull outs must pass through the reduced size opening in the front of a framed cabinet.